sdcondon/SCFirstOrderLogic/README.md

 Compared to uses of LINQ such as LINQ to SQL (where the system being mapped to is very obviously distinct), it is perhaps less obvious that there IS still a different system (first order logic) being mapped to here.
 This is important to bear in mind while working with this library.
 * Simple FoL sentences are nice and simple to represent in C#, but more complex ones get a little gnarly.
 An example from the source text book, `∀x [∀y Animal(y) ⇒ Loves(x, y)] ⇒ [∃y Loves(y, x)]` ("everyone who loves all animals is loved by something"), is the following in C#: `d => d.All(x => If(d.All(y => If(y.IsAnimal, x.Loves(y))), d.Any(y => y.Loves(x))))`.

-## Usage

-Library usage is best learned via [examples](./src/FirstOrderLogic.ExampleDomains), but the three important things to note about the library are as follows:
+Before we dive into the details, a few things to note about this:

 * As mentioned above, the general approach is to have domain types (can be - in fact is recommended to be - just an interface) that implement IEnumerable&lt;TElement&gt;, where TElement is a type for **all** (more on this in the third bullet) elements of the domain.
 This approach provides a few useful qualities:
   * Using IEnumerable&lt;T&gt; gives us an obvious choice for representing quantifiers - the `All` extension method for universal quantification, and `Any` for existential quantification.